Chunngai/notes/papers/Grammatical error correction using neural machine translation.md

 3. NMT for GEC: is able to correct wrong sentences that have not been seen in the training set more effectively.  #?
 Luong et al., (2015)

 ### 1.2 Cons of NMT for GEC:
 1. Limited vocab size in NMT: does not perform well on rare words and OOVs.
-More serious for NMT for GEC due to mispelling errors, etc..
+More serious for NMT for GEC due to misspelling errors, etc..

 ## 2. What's Done
 1. The first study using NMT for GEC.